-SMP provisions to be changed by the amendment as proposed: The proposed updated SMP is intended to entirely replace the City's existing SMP which dates back to 1976 and was amended three times but never comprehensively updated.
-The SMP will regulate development and activities along approximately 39 miles of shoreline along Grays Harbor, the East Fork Hoquiam, Little Hoquiam and Hoquiam rivers.
+SMP provisions to be changed by the amendment as proposed: The proposed updated SMP is intended to entirely replace the City's existing SMP which dates back to 1974 and was amended only once.
+The SMP will regulate development and activities along approximately seven miles of shoreline on the Chehalis River.

-The following elements outline key differences between Hoquiam's proposed SMP and the existing SMP:
+The following elements outline key differences between Cosmopolis' proposed SMP and the existing 1974 SMP:

-The original SMP was developed by Grays Harbor Regional Planning Council as a regional program for the entire county, including the cities.
+The existing SMP was developed by Grays Harbor Regional Planning Council as a regional program for the entire county, including the cities.
 It contained few, if any, city-specific regulations.
-The proposed SMP contains locally tailored policies and regulations that recognize the existing conditions of Hoquiam's shorelines and future planned uses.
+The proposed SMP contains locally tailored policies and regulations that recognize the existing conditions of Cosmopolis' shorelines and future planned uses.

 Shoreline Environment Designations: The existing SMP has one environment designation - Urban.
-The proposed SMP has four designations: Aquatic (84%)1, Urban Conservancy (7%), Shoreline Residential (2%) and High Intensity (7%), all of which include a purpose statement, designation criteria and management policies and are reflective of the existing ecological and built conditions.
+The proposed SMP has three designations: Aquatic (50%), Urban Conservancy (13%), and High Intensity (13%), all of which include a purpose statement, designation criteria and management policies and are reflective of the existing ecological and built conditions.

 Shoreline Uses and Modifications: The proposed SMP more clearly addresses these activities and expresses a preference for water-dependent and water-related uses over nonwater-oriented developments.
-Filling and grading are only allowed in conjunction with an approved shoreline use or development and shoreline stabilization is a conditional use in the Urban Conservancy and Aquatic designations.
+Filling and grading are only allowed in conjunction with an approved shoreline use or development and hard shoreline stabilization is a conditional use except in the High Intensity designation.